 Payments due by period

-Less than 1 year 1 to 3 years 4 to 5 years More than 5 years Total
+Le Less than 1 year 4 to 5 years More than 5 vears

-(in thousands)
+1 year years years thousands)

-Operating lease commitments \$ 235 \$ 343 \$ - \$ '- \$578
+Operating lease commitments \$ 235 \$ 343 \$ - \$ \$578

 Total \$ 235 \$ 343 \$ - \$ - \$578

 We enter into contracts in the normal course of business with CMOs, CROs and other third parties for the manufacture of our product candidates and to support clinical trials and preclinical research studies and testing.
 These contracts are generally cancelable by us.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation.
 These payments are not included in the preceding table as the amount and timing of such payments are not known.